1. HDMI Camcorder

 Did you know?

-For better performance of your equipment: please make sure that your camera is constantly plug to an electricity socket.
-In some cases, it is strictly necessary because otherwise the capture card (more about capture cards in the next slide), in order to save energy consumption, won’t transfer any captured image to the laptop.
+For better performance of your equipment: please make sure that your camera is constantly plugged in to an electricity socket.
+In some cases, it is strictly necessary because otherwise the capture card (more about capture cards in the next slide) with attempt to save energy and won’t transfer any captured image to the laptop.

 HDMI outputs in cameras vary in their size - they can go from micro size to normal size.
-Make sure you buy the right size with high speed connection.
-The HDMI input of capture cards normally has the regular size.
+Make sure you buy the right size with a high speed connection.
+The HDMI input for capture cards is normally regular size.

 2. Capture Card Device

-These are devices that will allow the computer to read and convert the image coming from the camera.
+These are devices that allow a computer to read and convert the image coming from the camera.

-Eleven Sports staff recommends (tested and guaranteed) to perform HD broadcasts:
+ELEVEN recommends (tested and guaranteed) one of the following to produce HD broadcasts: